FAQs and RFP

 - Cohort of Communities – Selected communities will be part of a cohort of communities that are all working towards projects under a similar topic area.
 This synergy between projects will allow communities to learn from each other in a meaningful way and create lasting relationships with diverse communities across the state.
 This model also allows communities to learn best practices from other smart communities and network partners.

-Can projects last longer than two years?
+Can projects last longer than the program period?

-Communities must complete the Georgia Smart portion of the project – that which was proposed and funded under the program – within the two-year program, and a tangible and complete project artifact (i.e. the planning study and any associated artifacts) must be produced and submitted to Georgia Smart within this timeframe.
+Communities must complete the Georgia Smart portion of the project – that which was proposed and funded under the program – within the program, and a tangible and complete project artifact (i.e. the planning study and any associated artifacts) must be produced and submitted to Georgia Smart within this timeframe.
 However, communities are encouraged to think about the long-term plan for their community and, as such, may continue to develop or implement their plans after Georgia Smart has concluded.
 Preference will be given to proposals that articulate sustainable plans for the long-term evolution of their community, but work done or proposed outside of the initial program year will not be considered when scoring proposals.

 How will Georgia Tech researchers be involved with Georgia Smart and selected Communities under this model?